Lake Atitlan Guatemala

 How To Get to Lake Atitlan

-Getting to Pana (common nickname for Panajachel) is very quick and easy from Guatemala City, Xela, Antigua, and almost literally anywhere else!
+Getting to Pana (short for Panajachel) is easy from Guatemala City, Xela, Antigua, and other major destinations.

 Streets in San Juan on Lake Atitlan Guatemala